Stardurost/JavaExercise/README.md

 ### Task 16.</br>
 Write a program that checks if an array is symmetrical about its center.
 The result is output to the console. </br>
 <b>Input requirements:</b> data is an array with an arbitrary number of elements. <b>Output requirements:</b> is the answer to the question of whether the array is symmetrical.
-Evaluation: the correct operation of the program with any array size.
+Evaluation: the correct operation of the program with any array size.</br>
 ![image](https://user-images.githubusercontent.com/88589361/234238301-c9b2f1a5-ff1e-496e-b36d-2a55aa0bcd03.png)